modularml/mojo/stdlib/docs/development.md

     os.print_paths()
 ```

-And use the env var below to instruct Mojo to prioritize imports from the
+We also need to set the following environment variable that tells Mojo to
-standard library we just built, over the one that ships with Mojo:
+prioritize imports from the standard library we just built, over the one that
+ships with Mojo:

 ```bash
 MODULAR_MOJO_NIGHTLY_IMPORT_PATH=../build mojo main.mojo